foxglove/docs/docs/3-visualization/4-panels/image.md

 ## Troubleshooting video delay

 You may see errors for `foxglove.CompressedVideo` topics stating that the frame being displayed is delayed relative to the most recent frame.
-Video decoding is implemented differently on each platform, and some platforms may experience delays while others do not.
+Video decoding behavior can vary across platforms, and some platforms may experience delays while others do not.
 It is possible to configure your video stream to optimize for low-latency decoding, but it may be impossible to _guarantee_ that a video stream can be decoded with zero latency on all platforms.

 Some tips on how configure the video encoding to best achieve low-latency decoding:
  - Use the `BASELINE` profile for `h264` encoded streams.
 This profile is preferred because it does not support B frames.
 Profiles which support B frames may introduce decoding delay, even if the encoded stream doesn't actually contain B frames.